hlwhitehurst/NGS-dual-amplicon-processing/README.md

 This pipleine computationally sorts amplicon Illumina libraries that contain inline barcodes.
 Each library consists of dual amplification of 16s and gyrB amplification for a given leaf microbiome sample.
 To increase multiplex capacity, I incorporated inline barcodes that were read as the first bases of sequencing.
 The construct details are available by request **provide citation once manuscript is published**.
 In brief, the constructs look like the following:

 5' N7 barcoded adapter--F inline barcode--F primer--amplicon--R primer--R inline barcode -- i5 barcoded adapter 3'

+The output fastq files in 03_InlineSorted are named by the respective amplicon and inline barcode id.
+For example, the final fastq file HW2-1_S1_16S_FT1_RT1_R1_clean.fastq.gz represents sample HW2-1_S1, amplicon 16S, forward inline barcode #1 (FT1), reverse inline barcode #1 (RT1), and this particular file is from read 1 (R1) The files are trimmed for adapters, inline barcodes, and primers.

+To add or modify inline barcode sequences, edit the inline barcode sequences found in the ./ref directory.

 ## Dependencies